 - Be a U.S. or Canadian citizen.
 We need this for background checks.

-Since 2013, 12 papers have been published based on our data, and another 6 are expected before the end of 2020.
+Since 2013, more than a dozen papers have been published based on our data, and there is still more to come.
 We’re proud to fuel this kind of learning!
 To get a sense of the range of projects possible, see a list of published papers from our research collaborations below.

 - Researchers investigated the relationship between geospatial suicide clusters in the US and service use, and emergency responses initiated by Crisis Text Line.
-Researchers: Mark E. Larsen (Black Dog Institute, University of New South Wales), Michelle Torok, Kit Huckvale, Bilal Reda, Sofian Berrouiguet, Helen Christensen; 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 2019.
+Researchers: Mark E. Larsen, Michelle Torok, Kit Huckvale, Bilal Reda, Sofian Berrouiguet, Helen Christensen; 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 2019.
 Click here to read more!